databrary/www/datavyu/input/pages/download/download.md

 # Plugins

 You will soon be able to install additional plugins to customize Datavyu and make it yours.
 Stay tuned for greater functionality that addresses your different needs!

+# Fork Us on Github!

+Contribute to the project or build directly from the Datavyu [source code](https://github.com/databrary/datavyu).